burconsult/oaireact/README.md

+#React Apps for Translation Tasks using OpenAI API

+Just some basic React code to test translation capabilities for specific localization files using the OpenAI API.
+.TS file translation is working fine so far.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).